vazanth/bookmyshow-case-study/Readme.md

 # Bookmyshow Case Study

 This Node.js Fastify application functions as a RESTful API for the bookmyshow case study, intergrated mysql database for persistent storage of data with schema level validation done using inbuilt fastify plugin's.
 The API offers a range of features, including user management (creation and authentication) with role's available as admin and customer.
-As an admin user, he has access for creation of resources such as movies, seats, theaters, city etc; For the customer(user) they can search for a particular movie via a theater or find theater via a movie get their info and proceed to booking.
+As an admin user, he has access for creation of resources such as movies, seats, theaters, city etc; For the customer(user) they can search for a particular movie via a theater or find theater via a movie get their info and proceed to booking and confirmation of ticket.

 ## Table of Contents